Friends: The Reunion offers up six especially memorable moments, including Lady Gaga singing Smelly Cat

 5. Matt LeBlanc pops out his shoulder

 Back in an old episode, there's a scene where LeBlanc's Joey physically throws himself into a chair.
-On the fourth reshoot of the scene, we learn, LeBlanc hurts himself.
-He pops out his shoulder, and the cast watching the show in the present shriek and sympathize.
-LeBlanc to me is the absolute star of the reunion -- he brings the laughs when needed, he genuinely seems to love everyone, he still appears just thrilled to have been a part of things, and his fond memories spill over into the discussion.
+On the fourth reshoot of the scene, we learn, LeBlanc hurt himself.
+He popped out his shoulder, and the cast watching the show in the present shriek and sympathize.
+LeBlanc is the absolute star of the reunion -- he brings the laughs when needed, he genuinely seems to love everyone, he still appears just thrilled to have been a part of things, and his fond memories spill over into the discussion.

 Maybe because he's such a central point, this scene is one of the more captivating.
 Producers and cast share their memories of the scene, and viewers get to see behind-the-scenes footage of the crew suddenly flooding the set to offer him medical assistance.
 The sling he's then required to wear is written into the show, and suddenly an episode you may have seen a million times comes in to focus through a fresh lens.
 How YOU doin'?